CS461-2025-Group80/PALM-Capstone/documents/team-charter-and-working-agreement/2025-11-02-80-TeamCharter.md

 # **Assignment Contributions**

 All contributions are visible in the assignment’s edit history, [here](https://github.com/CS461-2025-Group80/PALM-Capstone/commits/main/documents/team-charter-and-working-agreement/2025-11-02-80-TeamCharter.md).

+The contributions to the CONTRIBUTING.md file are [here](https://github.com/Aadi0032007/PALM/commits/main/CONTRIBUTING.md).

 Please note that team members contributed to a Google Document.
 We eventually moved things over to GitHub.
 This means that the contributions are not entirely accurate.